Buzzwords often used in the Marketing industry

 Conversion Rate Optimization (CRO): a system which helps increase website visitors and helps to convert them into customers.

 Cost Per Click (CPC) – a solution where a visitor is sent forward to the website from the add.
 The cost of this solution is based on the number of clicks on the link.

-Customer Data Platform (CDP): a unified customer database where the data is gathered from several sources, cleaned and combined to create on single customer profile.
+Customer Data Platform (CDP): a unified customer database where the data is gathered from several sources, cleaned and combined to create on the single customer profile.

 Dashboards: displays the KPIs through a web page which is linked to a database that constantly updates the rapport.

-Data Management Platform (DMP): is a centralized database to gather, integrate and handle large amount of structured and unstructured data from different sources.
+Data Management Platform (DMP): is a centralized database to gather, integrate and handle a large amount of structured and unstructured data from different sources.
 An example: cookies.